HTTP-RPC/Kilo/README.md

 `POST` requests are always submitted using the multi-part encoding.
 Values are returned as described for `WebServiceProxy` and adapted as described [earlier](#typed-map-access) based on the method return type.

-For example, the following interface might be used to model the addition operations of the math service:
+For example, the following interface might be used to model the operations of the math service:

 ```java
 public interface MathService {